eth-infinitism/aa-docs/docs/source/index.rst

 This project is an implementation of EIP-4337 Account Abstraction

-This project provides
+This project provides:

-- The core contracts
+* The core contracts

-- javascript client library
+* Javascript client library

-- test suite for the contracts.
+* Test suite for the contracts.

 Check out the :doc:`usage` section for further information, including